anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 target domain:
 : the domain that a pledge is going to be bootstrapped into

-This document utilizes generic terminology regarding PKI management operations to be independent of the terminology of a specific enrollment protocol.

-certification request:
-: message requesting a certificate with proof of identity

-certification response:
-: message providing the answer to a certification request

-attribute request:
-: message requesting content to be included in the certification request

-attribute response:
-: message providing the answer to the attribute request

-CA certs request:
-: message requesting CA certificates

-CA certs response:
-: message providing the answer to a CA certs request

-certificate confirm:
-: message stating to the backend PKI that the requester of a certificate received the new certificate and accepted it

-PKI/registrar confirm:
-: acknowledgment of the PKI on the certificate confirm

 # Basic Requirements and Mapping to Solutions {#req-sol}